 Try something new

-If you have a prolonged period of time in isolation, it may be the perfect time to try something new, learn a skill or language to keep you busy.
+If you have a prolonged period of time in isolation whether due to social distancing or shielding, it may be the perfect time to try something new, learn a skill or language to keep you busy.
 Try to limit your time in front of screens and strike a balance with other hobbies.
 Podcasts, reading, cooking or baking something new, DIY or puzzles are all recommended to break up screen time and keep your mind active.